Ogden City, Weber and Davis counties, and Utah

 Recreation doesn’t stop in the summer.
 There are 38 recreational parks in Ogden and Weber County, hundreds of miles of hiking and biking trails and rivers and lakes for water adventures.
 Horseback riding, bird watching and even hot air ballooning and parachuting are available.
 And golf courses abound, with 16 that are five to 30 minutes from downtown Ogden.

-The area also offers a diverse assortment of restaurants, shopping opportunities and cultural events.
+The area also offers an assortment of restaurants, shopping opportunities and cultural events.
 The Junction, located in the heart of downtown, is Ogden’s shopping, entertainment and residential complex, with restaurants, indoor surfing and flying, a Megaplex theater and gym.
 Also downtown is Historic 25th Street.
 Recently named one of the 10 Great Streets in America by the American Planning Association, the street is notorious for its one-of-a-kind shops, restaurants, art galleries and clubs.
-Nearby is Peery’s Egyptian Theater, a historic landmark and venue for diverse performances.
+Nearby is Peery’s Egyptian Theater, a historic landmark and venue for performances.

 For the sports enthusiast, the Ogden Raptors minor league baseball team call downtown Ogden home.
 On WSU’s campus, the Weber County Sports Complex is the ideal place to watch Junior-A Ogden Mustangs hockey games.
 Just 40 miles south in Salt Lake City, even more sports await, including the NBA’s Utah Jazz, MLS’ Real Salt Lake and the Triple-A Salt Lake Bees, a Los Angeles Angels of Anaheim farm team.